-Your agency Health Benefits Administrator (HBA) can answer your questions and help you determine the cost of your health insurance option in retirement.
+Your Health Benefits Administrator (HBA) can answer your questions and help you determine the cost of your health insurance option in retirement.

-• What portion of the cost of health insurance will I pay as a retiree?
+What portion of the cost of health insurance will I pay as a retiree?

 The amount you must contribute toward the cost of your health insurance coverage as a retiree will be based on your salary grade (or equivalent) at the time of retirement.
-Ask your agency HBA what your contribution rate will be.
+Ask your HBA what your premium will be.
 You may be able to use your sick leave credit to reduce your cost.
-See pages 6 to 8.
+See pages 5 to 7.

 Although health insurance premiums generally increase annually, your sick leave credit is a fixed monthly amount and will not change.
-You will be billed for any balance due.

-• How will I pay for my health insurance as a retiree?
+How will I pay for my health insurance as a retiree?